 * What is the Medical Research Student Association (MRSA)?

 As future physicians, being able to critically read a scientific journal along with keeping abreast of new medical innovations is an important facet of practice that can profoundly impact patient outcomes.
 Because the University of Arizona is a Research I institution, the opportunities to stay on top of current medical literature and learn from world-renowned medical researchers should be multifaceted and numerous.
 With this in mind, students from the class of 2002 started the Medical Research Student Association.
-The organization draws from university resources to encourage the development oftranslational scientists, including scientific physicians as well as physician- scientists, who will work to make important/vital connections between basic science and clinical practice to benefit their patients.
+The organization draws from university resources to encourage the development of translational scientists, including scientific physicians as well as physician- scientists, who will work to make important/vital connections between basic science and clinical practice to benefit their patients.
 This is why MRSA is proposing a "Research Distinction Track" elective.

-opportunities has blossomed, other classes (2001 & 2003) have begun to express an interest in this collaborative effort and in building a student research community at the University of Arizona.
+As the support and interest generated within the class of 2002 for medical school research opportunities has blossomed, other classes (2001 & 2003) have begun to express an interest in this collaborative effort and in building a student research community at the University of Arizona.